stoat-dev/stoat-action/docs/docs/company/team.md

 ### [Liren Tu](https://www.linkedin.com/in/tuliren/)

-Liren is a top-notch engineering manager, architect, and builder.
+Liren is a software engineer.
 At LiveRamp, he developed and maintained multiple internal developer tools while leading application teams focused on data engineering at the petabyte scale.
 He was also a founding engineer for the Scale NLP team, helping to take the product from nothing to product-market-fit.
 Most recently at Airbyte, Liren wrote tools that reduced the time needed to create API integrations by hours.